shaikh9560/Prospecta-Assisgment/README.md

 # Prospecta-Assisgment
-This is Prospecta Software Assigment.
+This is Prospecta Software Assignment.
 We need to Save the Entry in this assignment  ,and Get the Entry by the category